avasopht/pious/readme.md

 8. I can create a polyphonic composite module
 9. I can route between monophonic and polyphonic submodules
 10. Module state is managed and can be saved and reloaded

-0. I can load modules from a plugin
+## Future User Stories

+1. Modules can reference modules compiled as plugins

 Cross platform